Gaseous biofuels activities

 The Association advocates to Government on bioenergy related policy, develops best practice Technical Guides for New Zealand, Australia and the South Pacific, hosts workshops and webinars and assists potential investors in bioenergy based solutions to assess technologies, market opportunities and market risks.

 - Please feel free to contact Brian Cox, the association’s executive officer.

-Biogas Interest Group (BIG)
+Gaseous Biofuels Interest Group (BIG)

 The revised Strategy will be based on scenarios for the next few years that were developed for the 2016 "Yes We Can!"
-Symposium.
-These scenarios set out what GHG mitigtation could be achieved by increased collection and processing of methane from waste water treatment plant and landfills.
-Works has also been undertaken on the development of a new Plan of Action for the biogas sector and recommendations on policies and support which Government could provide which would make a difference to the speed of growth in the reduction of methane discharge.
+Symposium and currently being updated.
+These scenarios set out what GHG mitigation could be achieved by increased collection and processing of methane from waste water treatment plant and landfills.
+Works has also been undertaken on the development of a new Plan of Action for the gaseous biofuels sector and recommendations on policies and support which Government could provide which would make a difference to the speed of growth in the reduction of methane discharge.
 The information is included in Information Sheet 31: GHG reduction using biogas technologies.

 Contact the Executive Officer if you would be to be involved in development of the Waste-to-Energy via Biogas Strategy and are not on the Biogas Interest Group Committee list.

 The revised Waste-to-Energy via Biogas Strategy will be included in the options being put to Government.

 Become a member

 Joining the Bioenergy Association is quick and easy.
 The sooner you join, the sooner you’ll begin to enjoy member benefits.
 Download a membership application form (includes fees) or contact the Executive Officer to discuss how you can benefit from membership.
 As a member, you’ll have the opportunity to become a Bioenergy Association-Registered Biogas Advisor or to advertise in the Biogas Equipment Catalogue.